mirko06854/ReservationSystemMirko/README.md

 ## Challenges:

-In the implementation of the reservation system, I encountered challenges related to synchronization and delayed unlocking of reserved tables.
-To address these issues, I introduced a centralized time management system that ensures timely unlocking of tables based on reservation times.

-#### Problem: Synchronization and Delayed Unlocking

-The initial approach relied on individual timers for each reservation, leading to synchronization problems and delayed unlocking of tables after reservations ended.

-#### Solution: Centralized Time Management System

-To overcome these challenges, I implemented a centralized time management system that consistently checks for unlock events at regular intervals and updates table availability based on reservation times.

 #### Problem : Unintended Interference of Food Orders Between Reservations in a Restaurant Reservation System:

 I faced an issue while developing the restaurant reservation system where food orders for one reservation were unintentionally affecting other reservations.
 The problem was initially attributed to data sharing among reservations.